bradford-hamilton/Ruby-On-Quails/guides/source/security.md

     production:
       secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>

-Older versions of Rails use CookieStore, which uses `secret_token` instead of `secret_key_base` that is used by EncryptedCookieStore.
+Older versions of Quails use CookieStore, which uses `secret_token` instead of `secret_key_base` that is used by EncryptedCookieStore.
 Read the upgrade documentation for more information.

 If you have received an application where the secret was exposed (e.g. an application whose source was shared), strongly consider changing the secret.